Regeneration (1997 film): Plot

 Sassoon becomes friends with another patient, Wilfred Owen.
-Owen aspires to be a poet and respects Sassoon's work; Sassoon agrees to help with his poetry.
+Owen aspires to be a poet and respects Sassoon's work; Sassoon agrees to help him with his poetry.

-Meanwhile, Rivers takes a leave of absence and visits Lewis Yealland's practice in London.
-Yealland treats his patients, who are privates, not like traumatised people but machines which need to be repaired quickly.
-Rivers sits in on experimental electric stimulation therapy sessions on a private, who, like Prior, has lost his speech.
-The treatment involved using electric current applied to the oral cavity of a patient in order to stimulate speech in the mute patient.
-Rivers is repulsed by the treatments' brutality and continues to produce what Sassoon calls his "gentle miracles" but at the cost of his own mental health, in contrast to Yealland, who lacks empathy but is proud of his success in treating mutism.
+Meanwhile, Rivers has developed his own mental health problems by proxy from dealing his patients' trauma and so takes a leave of absence to visit Lewis Yealland's medical practice in London.
+Yealland treats his patients — who are privates and non-commissioned officers — not like traumatised people, but as machines that need to be repaired quickly.
+Rivers sits in on experimental electric stimulation therapy sessions on a private, who has lost his speech, like Prior.
+The treatment involves using electric current applied to the oral cavity of a patient in order to stimulate speech in the mute patient.
+Rivers is repulsed by the treatments' brutality and returns to Craiglockhart to continue in producing what Sassoon calls his "gentle miracles", but at the cost of his own mental health; in contrast to Yealland, who lacks empathy, but is proud of his success in treating mutism.

-Sassoon, although he still disagrees with the war's continuation, decides to return to France to care for his men.
+Sassoon, although he still disagrees with the continuation of the War, decides to return to France to care for his men.
 During the Review Board's evaluation of Sassoon, Rivers is surprised by Sassoon's insistence that he has not changed his mind.
 As such, he still meets the previous assessment of mental illness.
 However, Sassoon did not truly qualify as mentally ill and wishes to return to the war.
 Rivers qualifies Sassoon as being fit.
-Sassoon is seen being injured and laughing; to his men's consternation.
+Sassoon is seen being injured and then laughing at escaping being killed, to his men's consternation.
 The extent of the injury is only resolved when Rivers reads a letter from him after the war.

 In the meantime, Prior goes before the Board and is assigned to home duties, probably because of asthma, which means he cannot be sure whether he is cured.
 He is last seen in bed with Sarah.

-The final scenes show Wilfred Owen's body in France after the war and Rivers' sadness on hearing of it.
+The concluding scenes show Wilfred Owen's body in a French waterway in the final days of the War and Rivers's sadness on hearing of it.
 He is seen crying as he reads Owen's "The Parable of the Old Man and the Young" sent by Sassoon.
 The visual motif of a canal tunnel which has been Owen's dream is now resolved.
 Unlike other patients' dreams which are the visualisations of the traumatic events causing their breakdowns, Owen's is the premonition of his death.